thinktecture/nodejs-aspnetcore-webapi/README.md

 Since both backends lack a support for user management, those credentials are the only one which are working. :-)

+### Presentation

+If you want to start the presentation yourself, you need to spin up a static http server (like [node-static](https://github.com/cloudhead/node-static)) in the `presentation` directory.

 ## Third-Party Libraries

 This section contains notable third-party libraries.